dimhoff/si4010prog/README.md

 - Currently there is no way to check if the micro controller is running.
 - Issuing a halt command when micro controller already halted cause protocol break.
 This can only be fixed by doing a 'reset'.
+- C2 protocol breaks in some cases when using FT232 C2 interface

 Usage Examples
 --------------